There’s an old joke:

-Unfortunately, this is what most Americans believe: that if you don’t have money, you can’t go to college.
-This belief is reflected in our culture (TV shows), our educational system (high-school counselors), and even our businesses (banks that promote 529s with fear tactics).
+Unfortunately, this is what most Americans believe: That if you don’t have money, you can’t go to college.
+This belief is reflected in our culture (TV shows), our educational system (high school counselors), and even our businesses (banks that promote 529s with fear tactics).

-My family didn’t have any money, and I went to one of the top universities in the country via scholarships (how I won $100,000+ of scholarships).
+My family didn’t have a lot of money when I grew up, and I went to one of the top universities in the country via scholarships (how I won $100,000+ of scholarships).
 But even if I hadn’t done that, there were still MANY options:

 - Student loans (no, they are not uniformly evil, despite what everybody says)

-- Work-study/part-time job, etc
+- Work-study/part-time job, etc.

 In fact, the cultural script of “No money = no college” is even more absurd when you actually know how college admissions and financial aid work.
 If you are poor — but you’re skilled enough to get admissions — most top universities will pay for your entire education.
 This is why you should apply to the best universities you can, regardless of money.

-Yet Friday Night Lights reflects our cultural values, which are so deep-seated that we don’t even blink.
+Yet “Friday Night Lights” reflects our cultural values, which are so deep-seated that we don’t even blink.
 No money = no college.
 Of course!